 His victory at Madison was Lombardo’s last major appearance as a boat racer, although he did send Tempo VII to one event in 1956 before selling it to Chuck Thompson.

 In the years that followed, Guy experimented with a pickle-forked Les Staudacher-built jet craft called Tempo ALCOA in association with the Aluminum Company of America.
 But the boat was completely destroyed in a test run while running on remote control at an estimated 250 miles per hour on Saginaw Bay near Kawkawlin, Michigan in 1960.

 By now, Lombardo no longer had free summer time to devote to the racing business.
 Guy had deeply committed himself to a new career as producer of musical comedies in an outdoor stadium at Jones Beach in addition to other commercial pursuits exclusive of directing an internationally prominent orchestra.

-Guy Lombardo’s "Last Hurrah" as a boat racer occurred in February, 1977 only a few months prior to his passing.
-At the National Awards Banquet in Miami, the Unlimited Racing Commission presented the J. Lee Schoenith Award to Lombardo in grateful recognition for his long term conrtibution to the betterment of hydroplane racing.
+Guy Lombardo’s "Last Hurrah" as a boat racer occurred in February, 1977, only a few months prior to his passing.
+At the National Awards Banquet in Miami, the Unlimited Racing Commission presented the J. Lee Schoenith Award to Lombardo in grateful recognition for his long-term contribution to the betterment of hydroplane racing.

 Very few men in competitive power boat history have ever demonstrated the uncanny knack of generating newspaper headlines over a long period of time by their mere presence at a race site.
 Only the names of Gar Wood, Bill Muncey, and Guy Lombardo come immediately to mind.
 The bandleader/boat racer’s death has left a void that can never be filled, but his "Auld Acquaintance" will never be forgotten.